brainlife/docs/docs/cli/update.md

 # Updating Datasets

-Brainlife dataset are immutable.
-Although you can not modify the content of the data itself, you can update its metadata, tags, and description using `bl dataset update` CLI.
+Brainlife datasets are immutable.
+Although you can not modify the content of the data, you can still update the metadata, tags, and description using `bl dataset update` CLI.

-To update the dataset, you will need to know the dataset ID.
-Please see previous tutorials for querying project, dataset.
-Once you know the ID, you can then run the CLI like so.

 ```bash